MadeInShineA/hei-course-summaries/301.1-ml/summaries/neural_networks.md

 Data flows from input to output through the network:

-1. **Weighted Sum** ➕: Each neuron computes weighted sum of inputs plus bias
+1. **Weighted Sum**: Each neuron computes weighted sum of inputs plus bias
-2. **Activation** ⚡: Apply activation function to the weighted sum
+2. **Activation**: Apply activation function to the weighted sum
-3. **Layer-by-Layer** 📈: Process continues through each layer until output
+3. **Layer-by-Layer**: Process continues through each layer until output

 ### Mathematical Representation